edistyping/ek-javascript-portfolio/README.md

 3. Update Projects - Carousels for formatting

-4. For Home, make texts appear like in Matrix
+4. For old projects, just create a docx file for explanation

 // Grand Plan
 1. Header